FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog
 ## 1.2.2
+Features:
+- Included the protocol's json used by the configuration in CAMELS into the data file

 Fixes:
 - Cannot move protocols or manual controls to empty tab containing the "+" button anymore